top of page

 REQUIREMENT FOR CO₂ CAPTURE, STORAGE AND RECYCLE

 Conversion of CO₂ into value-added products requires an input of energy, which may be in the form of hydrogen or renewable energy, or both.
 The HESC project is paving the way for production of inexpensive CO₂-free hydrogen in export quantities, while hydrogen produced from renewable electricity will create many niche opportunities for CO₂ recycle.
-Capitalising on these opportunities requires a coordinated approach, which ACI is well placed to deliver.

 bottom of page